Electa-Git/sector-shaped-cable-impedance-data/README.md

 This repository contains:

-*   **Impedance Matrices:** A comprehensive dataset of calculated series impedance matrices for various LV cable types.
+**Impedance Matrices `/Impedances_csv_files`:** A comprehensive dataset of calculated series impedance matrices for various LV cable types.
 The data can be exported to a structured format for easy use in power system simulation tools.
-*   **Calculation Methods:** For each cable, impedance values are provided from multiple modeling approaches discussed in the paper:
+*   **Calculation Code `test_cable_case_studies.jl` :**  This code computes impedance values are provided from multiple modeling approaches discussed in the paper:
     *   **Finite Element (FE) Models:** High-fidelity benchmark results obtained from 2D FE simulations.
 These models serve as the ground truth for our comparisons.
     *   **Analytical Models:** Results from various analytical formulations, including:
         *   Classical analytical equations (e.g., based on Carson's work).
         *   Analytical models with our proposed corrections for sector-shaped conductor geometry.
         *   Models showing the impact of common simplifications (e.g., neglecting earth return, ignoring sheath shielding effects).

+    > [!NOTE]
+    > The calculation code requires using a development fork of `LineCableModels.jl`.
+Please clone the fork from [https://github.com/MohamedNumair/LineCableModels.jl/tree/integration/sector-fem-dss](https://github.com/MohamedNumair/LineCableModels.jl/tree/integration/sector-fem-dss) and checkout the `integration/sector-fem-dss` branch that includes sector-shaped cable support and OpenDSS analytical methods.
+This requirement will remain until the relevant pull requests are merged into the main `LineCableModels.jl` package.

-*   **FE Models:** The source files for the Finite Element models used to generate the benchmark impedance data.
+*   **FE Models `FEM-files`:** The source files for the Finite Element models used to generate the benchmark impedance data.
 This allows for verification, extension, and further analysis by other researchers.

 ## Relation to the Paper